I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 Cliches are insidious creatures that sneak into your emails and harm your brand.
 You might think you’re following traditional sales tactics, but you’re really destroying relationships.

-For instance, using fake rationale will really hurt you.
-Making excuses, such as “our servers crashed” or “we had a problem with our email delivery service” will make you look like an amateur.
+For instance, using fake rationale will hurt you.
+Making excuses, such as “Our servers crashed” or “We had a problem with our email delivery service,” will make you look like an amateur.

 The same goes for labeling your email as “private.”
 Unless you’re sending an email to a single person, it’s not private.
 So don’t say it is.

-Using the above copywriting tips, you can vastly improve your conversion rates and build better relationships with your customers.
-It sounds tough, but it becomes second nature once you get used to applying these strategies.
+Using the above copywriting tips, you can improve your conversion rates and build better customer relationships.
+It sounds tough, but it becomes second nature once you get used to applying these writing rules.

 Start by getting a good grasp of content marketing.
 Read lots of content and figure out whether or not you liked it.
 Why or why not?

-Then use these copywriting tips in every piece of content you write, from an exit popup to a 4,000-word article.
-If you’re conducting email marketing (and you should), pay careful attention to my five bonus tips.
+Then, use these copywriting tips in every content you write, including an exit popup and a 4,000-word article.
+If you’re conducting email marketing (and you should), carefully consider our five bonus tips.

 What’s your favorite copywriting tip?